Files released in response to the Nazi War Crimes Disclosure Act and the Japanese Imperial Government Disclosure Act

 Central Intelligence Agency (CIA) Name Files and Subject Files compiled by the CIA in response to the Disclosure Acts.
 These files are comprised of documentation from several CIA filing systems and are organized under the names of 788 individuals and subjects found in response to many thousands of search terms and subject matter guidance provided to the Agency by the IWG.
 The approximately 60,000 pages provide information on wartime crimes; on the postwar search for, contact with, and intelligence use of war criminals and Nazi collaborators; and new information on the workings of U. S. intelligence during the Cold War.

-For more information, see the First Release Scope & Content Note in the Archival Research Catalog (ARC).
+For more information, see the First Release Scope & Content Note in the Online Catalog.